 As a total mobility provider and an integral part of the automotive value chain, Enterprise serves the needs of a wide variety of businesses, consumers, government agencies and organizations.
 Enterprise Truck Rental, which provides seasonal and supplemental truck rentals, is an excellent complement to leasing.
 The wide array of Enterprise transportation solutions allows Enterprise Fleet Management to help its customers, right-size their fleets by leveraging other transportation options.

 Because of Enterprise Fleet Management’s affiliation with Enterprise Rent-A-Car, many Enterprise Fleet Management employees come from the rental business with extensive experience managing fleets, which they then are able to apply to

-managing customer fleets.In addition, Enterprise Fleet Management’s presence in more than 50 local markets allows for each customer to receive a dedicated account manager and customer service representative who meet with them at least three times a year.
+managing customer fleets.In addition, Enterprise Fleet Management’s presence in more than 50 local markets allows for each customer to receive a dedicated client strategy manager and customer service representative who meet with them at least three times a year.
 It doesn’t matter how big or small they are.
 Enterprise can help customers with important decisions that will help lower their total cost of ownership.

 Finally, Enterprise Fleet Management is able to leverage the extensive infrastructure of its rental affiliate, Enterprise Holdings, to help customers manage their fleets.
 In particular, Enterprise’s expertise in vehicle acquisition and resale allows Enterprise Fleet Management to provide its

 customers seamless support moving vehicles in and out of service.

 In 2015, Enterprise Fleet Management announced it was investing more than $100 million in IT solutions to better serve its customers, including:

 - The development of a customer login website, which provides advanced